Legarda (singer): Aftermath

 After recently promoting his new single "Nutella", which was set to premiere on Thursday, the video was released on YouTube only hours after his death.
 The phrase "He who leaves doesn't die, only he who's forgotten dies" was also attributed to Legarda.
 The video has over 31 million views to date on YouTube.

 On February 10, 2019, a memorial service for Legarda was held at the Movistar Arena in Bogotá, Colombia, which drew approximately 15,000 people.

 Legacy

 Artistry

-Fabio Legarda, also known as Legarda, left a lasting legacy in Colombia and around the world as a talented musician, influencer, and humanitarian.
-His music combined hip hop, pop, and Latin rhythms, and he was known for his energetic performances and charismatic personality on stage.
-His electrifying performance made people dance non-stop.
+Fabio Legarda combined hip hop, pop, and Latin rhythms, and music critics commended his energetic performances and charismatic personality on stage.
 He performed at over 300 venues around the southeastern region of the United States, including The Latin Festival of Atlanta, where he was a headliner and presented his music in front of over 5,000 people.
 Legarda was a rising star in the music industry and had a growing fan base both in Colombia and internationally.

-Despite his untimely death, his legacy continues to live on through his music, which continues to be streamed and enjoyed by fans around the world.
-Legarda's music touched many people, and his positive messages of love, unity, and hope continue to inspire listeners.

 In addition to his music, Legarda was also known for his philanthropic work.
 He was a vocal advocate for mental health awareness and suicide prevention, and his foundation, the Legarda Foundation, continues to work towards these causes in his memory.
 Legarda's lasting legacy is a testament to his talent, kindness, and passion for making a positive impact on the world.